-After another six months, go to the doctor.
-Be told there’s a problem and that you might not be able to have children together.
-Contain your emotions and look for a way forward.
-You’re a practical person, and a hard worker, and you don’t like to give up.
-Look for a path forward, and assure your wife that it will work out, and inwardly worry about just how much she’s crying.
+You’re a practical person and a hard worker, and you don’t like to give up, so contain your emotions and look for a way forward.
+Assure your wife that it will all work out, and begin to worry about just how much she’s crying.

-Go to the pharmacy and accept the thin wax-paper bag full of syringes, go home, follow the instructions and inject your wife with drugs where and when the doctors tell you to.
-Be impressed when she doesn’t wince at being stabbed with syringes over and over again.
-Forget to tell her how impressed you are, because you’re an idiot.
+Drive to the pharmacy and take home the thin wax-paper bag full of syringes, follow the instructions, and inject your wife with drugs where and when the doctors tell you to.
+Be impressed when she doesn’t wince at being stabbed with syringes over and over again for months at a time, but forget to vocalize how impressed you are, because you’re an idiot.

-Don’t mention anything about any of this to anyone.
-Try to relax and be normal, and watch your wife try to be normal.
-Try to make her laugh, and try to do and say the right things at all times.
-Constantly feel like you’re doing and saying the wrong thing.
-Do as well as you can at your day job.
-Recognize that it’s a lot harder on your wife than it is on you, and that you can’t do anything about it.
+Do not mention anything about any of this to anyone.
+Do as well as you can at your job.
+Try to relax and be normal.
+Try to make your wife smile.
+Try to do and say the right things at all times, and constantly feel like the things you’re doing and saying are all wrong.
+Remember that it’s a lot harder on your wife than it is on you, and that you can’t do anything about it.

-Stand useless in a room at the clinic next to your wife and talk to her about nothing while a team of doctors and nurses do their work.
-Assume that what they’re doing to her hurts, but assume that she’s being tough as always, which she is, because she’s the toughest woman you’ve ever met.
-Get excited and nervous when, an hour later, she’s the closest she’s ever been to being pregnant.
-Leave the clinic feeling optimistic.
-Smile and spend the day with your wife.
-Remember how fun your relationship was before all of this, and know that it will be again if everything just works out.
+Stand useless in a room at the clinic next to your wife and talk to her about nothing while a team of doctors and nurses do their work, and correctly assume that what they’re doing to her hurts.
+Assume similarly that she’s being tough and brave.
+Be excited and optimistic as you wheel her wheelchair to the car in the parking garage, because she’s the closest she’s ever been to being pregnant.
+Leave the clinic and smile and spend the day with your wife, and remember how fun your relationship was before all of this, and know that it will be again.

-Have the next two fertilized egg implantations fail over the course of months.
-When your wife gets to the lowest emotional point you’ve ever seen, try to suggest that they were just tiny fertilized eggs, not actual people.
-Suggest to her she’s just making it harder on herself if she thinks of them as anything more than a handful of cells.
+Spend the next six months repeating all of the above a number of times.
+Pay for and experience more rounds of fertilized egg implantations.
+Have them all fail, and when your wife reaches a frightfully low emotional point, try to suggest that the lost eggs were nothing more than that – tiny fertilized eggs, not actual people.
+Suggest to her that she’s just torturing herself when she thinks of them as anything more than a handful of simple cells.

 Know that you’re full of shit.
-Then worry that your wife doesn’t seem to cry as much anymore.
+Soon after, worry that your wife doesn’t seem to cry as much anymore.

 Step Three : Rediscover Your Camera